phyoewaiaung/rock-paper-scissor/README.md

 # ROCK-PAPER-SCISSORS
-Successfully structured "ROCK PAPER SCISSORS" in CONSOLE.

-Build UI for the project and applied some JavaScript functions to it.
+Fixed Showing Wrong Winner Result!
+Especially calling result() function.
+Using a function call instead of writing the whole function again especially result() and winnerOfTheMatch() functions.

+Kindly check my project and suggest me anything.
+I look forward hearing from you all.

 I'm gonna polish this project very soon.
-Now Kindly check my project and suggest me anything!
-I look forward hearing from you all.

 THANKS FOR YOUR REVIEW.